daltskin/daltskin/README.md

 <img src="https://raw.githubusercontent.com/daltskin/daltskin/master/JamieD.gif" width="360px" height="202px"/>

 Hey!
-I work as a Technical Program Manager within **Microsoft's Commercial Software Engineering organization**, helping customers and partners develop solutions based on the Microsoft Azure platform.
+I work as a Technical Program Manager within **Microsoft's Industry Solutions Engineering organization**, helping customers and partners develop solutions based on the Microsoft Azure platform.
 I’m as old as I look, with over 20 years’ experience as a Microsoft software developer.
 I’m passionate about the Intelligent Cloud and creating new experiences using a range of Microsoft technologies.
 I have a degree from the university of life and once read some books (I also have a real degree).

 <img src="https://raw.githubusercontent.com/daltskin/daltskin/master/spectrum.jpg" align="right" width="30%"/>